megamsys/chef-repo/cookbooks/application_ruby/README.md

 # Attribute Parameters

-- role: a Chef search will be run to find a node with than role in the same environment as the current node.
+- role: a Chef search will be run to find a node with the role in the same environment as the current node.
 If a node is found, its IP address will be used when rendering the `memcached.yml` file.
 - options: a block containing additional parameters for configuring the memcached client

 Usage